 See bottom of article for a video demonstration.

 Due to the way that the data is stored in the database file, it is not possible to physically add or remove elements from one scenario with affecting all of them.
-Active Topology management enables the user to create alternatives in which specific elements are present or not present.
+Active Topology management enables you to create alternatives in which specific elements are present or not present.
 When the elements are inactive, they are not included in the network hydraulic calculations.
 Inactive elements are also not evaluated when displaying results, such as contour plots and profiles.

 The active or inactive status of an element is stored in the Active Topology Alternative.
 To open the Alternatives manager in CONNECT Edition, browse to the Home tab and choose Alternatives.